bonimba87/CompChemML/SBDD_docking/README.md

 ## Overview

 This project is part of my cheminformatics and computational-drug-discovery upskilling portfolio.
-It focuses on implementing a practical docking workflow from scratch using open-source tools, bridging structure-based modeling with ML-ready datasets.
+It focuses on implementing and validating a practical docking workflow from scratch using open-source tools, bridging structure-based modeling with ML-ready datasets.

 ## Docking in the Drug Discovery Pipeline